 Each student is assigned a Freshman Advisor upon entering Maritime College through the LEAD 101 program.
 At the beginning of the second semester freshman year, students are assigned a faculty advisor from their major department.
-(Note: transfer students typically work with the Academic Dean upon entering Maritime College).
+(Note: transfer students typically work with the Coordinator of Academic Advising upon entering Maritime College).
 Advisors assist students in exploring academic and professional opportunities offered at Maritime and guide students in making appropriate decisions about their area of study.